statikfintechllc/GodCore/docs/README.md

 *ADHD is a Curse, I think*

-⚠️*Working Directories will be GodCore and Mobile-Developer this weeken*⚠️
+⚠️*The Working Directories will be GodCore and Mobile-Developer this weekend, DEBUGGINS*⚠️

 ---